AshleyFeijoo/Bamazon_SQL/README.md

             ![manager-View](./images/Manager_Add_Inv.gif)

-    * Add To Inventory
+    * Add New Product

-        * Add to inventory allows the manager to create a new product and add it to the inventory.
+        * Add New Product allows the manager to create a new product and add it to the inventory.

             ![manager-View](./images/Manager_Add_New_Inv.gif)